-The current political and diplomatic climate surrounding any possible cease-fire agreement or similar is, by the time of this publication, still developing and likely to continue to develop in the coming week.
-It therefore remains likely that Russian forces will continue to attack Ukrainian civilian infrastructure including ports and Ukrainian forces likely to continue to counterattack, to the degree they remain able until or if some form of cease-fire agreement is reached.
-It is also worth stressing that if a cease-fire was agreed, this would not necessarily result in complete cessation of hostilities, and some ongoing military action should not be ruled out - although the degree to which such actions occur should be diminished, all depending on the details of the agreed cease-fire, or similar.
+Russian forces are therefore likely to continue to attack Ukrainian civilian infrastructure including ports and Ukrainian forces are likely to continue to counterattack, to the degree they remain able until or if some form of ceasefire agreement is reached.
+It is also worth stressing that if any ceasefire is agreed, this would not necessarily result in complete cessation of hostilities, and some ongoing military action should not be ruled out.